gibbok/typescript-book/README.md

 type IsMyNumberAnArray = IsArray<typeof myNumber>; // Type false
 ```

-## Distributive conditional types
+## Distributive Conditional Types

-Distributive conditional types are a feature that allow a type to be distributed over a union of types, by applying a transformation to each member of the union individually.
+Distributive Conditional Types are a feature that allow a type to be distributed over a union of types, by applying a transformation to each member of the union individually.
 This can be especially useful when working with mapped types or higher-order types.

 ```typescript